jnozzi/cocoadev.com/markdown/LaunchAppWithinAppBundle.md

 I use

-// pass the application bundle location as a url in the openURLs array General/[[NSWorkspace sharedWorkspace]
+// pass the application bundle location as a url in the openURLs array [[NSWorkspace sharedWorkspace]
     openURLs:applicationURLinArray
     withAppBundleIdentifier:nil
     options:options
     additionalEventParamDescriptor:nil
     launchIdentifiers:nil];

 to launc the application.
-This method will not cause a distributed General/NSWorkspaceDidLaunchApplicationNotification to be posted, but it has the advantage that you can use launch options like General/NSWorkspaceLaunchWithoutActivation and General/NSWorkspaceLaunchAsync.
+This method will not cause a distributed NSWorkspaceDidLaunchApplicationNotification to be posted, but it has the advantage that you can use launch options like NSWorkspaceLaunchWithoutActivation and NSWorkspaceLaunchAsync.
 I would just post a distributed notification in my background application if you want your main application to be notified of the application launch.

 To quit the background application you can send another distributed notification or you could use an applescript like:

-tell application "General/MyBackgroundApp" to quit
+tell application "MyBackgroundApp" to quit

--- General/JorisKluivers
+-- JorisKluivers

-See General/QuitApplicationUsingAppleEvent for faster quit code.
+See QuitApplicationUsingAppleEvent for faster quit code.